Morse Teaching Artist Fellowship

 The Morse Fellowship Program receives generous funding from Mr. and Mrs. Lester S. Morse Jr.

 The Concert Fellowship is an integral part of Juilliard’s Young People’s Concert (Y.P.C.) series, a series of interactive concerts offered through the Office of Community Engagement.
 Fourth-grade classes from N.Y.C. partner schools attend five Y.P.C. concerts at Juilliard performed by a chamber group or small ensemble.
 Concert Fellows deepen the children’s experience of what they see and hear at the concert by visiting their classroom once before the concert to introduce the material and concepts the students will experience, and once following the concert to follow-up.
 In order to prepare appropriate lesson plans, Concert Fellows work closely with Y.P.C. performers and attend the Y.P.C. concerts themselves.

 Music Advancement Program (MAP) Fellowship

 The Juilliard School’s Music Advancement Program (MAP) is a Saturday instrument instruction program for highly talented children from backgrounds under-represented in American performing arts.
-Eligible students must be between the ages of eight and fourteen, reside in the tristate area (NY, NJ, CT), play at an intermediate or advanced level and show a strong desire to pursue rigorous musical study.
+Eligible students must be between the ages of eight and fourteen, reside in the tristate area (NY, NJ, CT), play at an intermediate or advanced level, and show a strong desire to pursue rigorous musical study.
 Classes take place at Juilliard on Saturdays, September through May.

 The Music Advancement Program is generously supported through an endowed gift in memory of Carl K. Heyman.